peterchettiar/DEngZoomCamp_2025/Module-1-docker-terraform/README.md

 ## Port mapping and networks in Docker

-If you're having issues with Docker and networking (especially if you already have Postgres running locally in your host computer), a [videoguide is also available](https://www.youtube.com/watch?v=tOr4hTsHOzU).
+If you're having issues with Docker and networking (especially if you already have Postgres running locally in your host computer), a [video guide is also available](https://www.youtube.com/watch?v=tOr4hTsHOzU).

 _[Back to the top](#table-of-contents)_